The Top 5 Most Common Sports Injuries

-It’s back to school time – soon our sons and daughters will be putting on their new shoes and heading outside for fall sports like Football, Soccer, Tennis, Volleyball, Cross Country, and Lacrosse.
+Soon our sons and daughters will be putting on their new shoes and heading outside for sports like Football, Soccer, Tennis, Volleyball, Cross Country, and Lacrosse.

 Hitting the field can be a fun way to increase activity and combat the ever-growing epidemic of childhood obesity.
 But, invariably, every year we see hundreds of patients come through our doors with common and preventable sports injuries.